 Options Counseling provides guidance to individuals as they make informed choices about long-term services and supports.
 This service helps people think through the pros and cons of the various options while taking into consideration their situation, values, resources, and preferences.
 The Options Counselor can also assist with making an Action Plan for the individual to implement.

 The Long-Term Care Ombudsman Program consists of an Office of the State Long Term Care Ombudsman and 16 Offices of the Regional Long Term Care Ombudsman that are housed in Area Agencies on Aging.
 Long Term Care Ombudsmen assist residents of long term care facilities in exercising their rights and attempt to resolve grievances between residents, families, and facilities.
 The regional ombudsmen help support the efforts of Adult Care Home and Nursing Home Community Advisory Committees.

 North Carolina’s Area Agencies on Aging (AAAs) are offices established through the Older Americans Act that facilitate and support programs addressing the needs of older adults in a defined geographic region and support investment in their talents and interests.
 North Carolina AAAs are located within regional Councils of Government.

 Contact: AAAs are dispersed throughout the state of North Carolina.
 A list of locations and contact information can be found on their website.

 The licensed agents that are partnered with Timefor65 can help you compare the availability, benefits, and costs of Medicare plans in your specific region of North Carolina.
 Our process makes it easier for you to access your Medicare eligibility in North Carolina so that you receive personalized, affordable, and easy-to-use coverage options and solutions.
-Feel free to fill out the form or give us a call at (866) 327-0148 anytime to get your free quote and ask any questions that may be lingering.
+Fill out the form or give us a call at (866) 327‑0148 anytime to get a free quote or to ask any questions.